|Shane Haugh||Public Works Directorfirstname.lastname@example.org|

 - The Public Works Department begins plowing when it is determined that at least 2 inches of snow can be measured on the roads.
 Plows are ineffective in smaller amounts of snow.

-- With the start of plowing, The Township Manager, Chief of Police or Director of Public Works Declares a Snow Emergency.
+- With the start of plowing, the Township Manager, Chief of Police or Public Works Director can declare a Snow Emergency.

-- During a Snow Emergency please do not park on streets until the snow is removed.
+- During a Snow Emergency, do not park on streets until the snow is removed.

 - The Public Works Department plows approximately 100 streets.

-- During severe, longer storms every effort will be made to keep all roads open during the storm.
+- During longer, severe storms every effort will be made to keep all roads open during the storm.
 Plowing of Priority roads may have to continue to keep these streets open.
 Deep snow may require multiple passes.

 - Crews are instructed to rotate the starting point of secondary roads each storm.

 - Operators attempt to clear all streets to curb or edge of the pavement.